-If you intend to trade in the Company's quoted financial products through a trust or nominee company, or if you intend to trade in the name of another person (for example a family member), you must still apply for approval for the trade.
-The application for approval must include full details of the person or entity purchasing or selling the quoted financial products and its relationship to the applicant.
+If you intend to trade in Restricted Financial Products through a trust or nominee company, or if you intend to trade in the name of another person (for example a family member), you must still apply for approval for the trade.
+The application for approval must include full details of the person or entity purchasing or selling the Restricted Financial Products and its relationship to the applicant.